 Unless the Government puts in place a more generous and wide-ranging VAT deferment system, or allows for the postponed payment of VAT, many companies importing from the EU could face significant cash flow issues funding additional costs at the time of import.
 Exporters too, could face significant new costs and compliance obligations, such as potentially setting up VAT registrations or branches in the EU.
 This is in addition to the very real risk of delays at the borders affecting supply chains and the movement of people in and out.

-At Birketts we know that businesses will need answers as soon as the implications become clear, so please contact John Kahn or a member of Birketts Corporate Tax Team if you have questions as to the VAT implications once the shape of Brexit becomes clear.
+At Birketts we know that businesses will need answers as soon as the implications become clear, so please contact a member of Birketts Corporate Tax Team if you have questions as to the VAT implications once the shape of Brexit becomes clear.
 Law covered as at August 2018.